-A proposed Amendment to the U.S. Constitution to establish (1) that a corporation is not a person in the meaning of the Constitution, and (2) that money is not equivalent to Constitutionally protected speech, and (3) to protect and extend certain rights of the people under this Constitution.
+A proposed Amendment to the U.S. Constitution (1) to establish that a corporation is not a person, under the Constitution, and (2) to establish that money is not equivalent to Constitutionally protected speech, and (3) to protect the sovereignty and the inalienable rights of the people under this Constitution.

 Section 1 [A corporation is not a person]

-Corporations and other artificial entities, which are established and defined by the laws of any state, the United States, or any foreign state, shall not be construed as possessing any of the rights that are explicitly defined in the Constitution of the United States for a person.
-People are persons, and a person, as used in the Constitution, is defined as a living, breathing human being.
+Corporations and other artificial entities, which are established and defined by the laws of any state, the United States, or any foreign state, shall not be construed as possessing any rights that are defined in the Constitution of the United States, as amended.
+Under the U.S. Constitution, people are persons, and a person, is defined as a living, breathing human being.
+In the United States of America, the people are sovereign, and only living beings have inalienable rights.

 Section 2 [Money is not speech]